Stochastic Approximation Algorithms (Including Stochastic Gradient Descent)

 - Arthur E. Albert and Leland A. Gardner, Jr., Stochastic Approximation and Nonlinear Regression

-- Abdelkader Mokkadem, Mariane Pelletier, Yousri Slaoui
+- Abdelkader Mokkadem, Mariane Pelletier, and Yousri Slaoui

 - "The stochastic approximation method for the estimation of a multivariate probability density", arxiv:0807.2960